 Except here’s what I learned.
 First, no one really cares what you’re doing.
 It might seem like everyone’s watching your every move, but more likely, they don’t even notice.

-But with other parents and teachers around, I felt compelled to put on my “discipline hat” and started talking down to my child.
 Deep down, I wanted them to think that I had this under control, that I knew what I was doing.

 Well, turns out that my first intuition was right.
 Disciplining him, especially in front of others, only set him off further.
 Had I let it go like I wanted to, we could’ve headed to the van with only mild complaints instead of a full-on fit.